ASLeonard/pangenome_summer_school/slides/lecture_7.md

 Fundementally, a useful graph is a good graph.

-George Box?
+As George Box said:
-> All models are wrong, but some are useful
+> All models are *wrong*, but some are *useful*

-TODO: check quote
-TODO: purpose of pangenoems (refrence vs analysis)
+TODO: where does this go purpose of pangenoems (refrence vs analysis)

 ---